OctopusDeploy/docs/docs/how-to/how-to-use-custom-certificates-with-octopus-server-and-tentacle.md

 It's important to consider the impact of updating an existing Octopus server or Tentacle as changes are required to ensure each component trusts the other.
 Read the information below carefully.
 :::

-## Configuring Octopus Server to use custom certificates
+## Configuring Octopus Server to use custom certificates {#HowtousecustomcertificateswithOctopusServerandTentacle-ConfiguringOctopusServertousecustomcertificates}

 This assumes you have already installed Octopus on the target server.